dongyx/shsub/README.md

 The breaking changes of Shsub 2.0.0 are:

-- The special treatment for shebang comments are deprecated;
+- The special treatment for shebang comments is deprecated;
 If an executable is required,
 compile the template to a shell script using the `-c` option;